asu4net/TGF/README.md

 TGF pretends to be a minimalistic cross-platform abstraction layer for common things in games.

 > **Note:**
-> This project is in a premature development stage, don't use it, unless you are open to extend this module for your specific needs.
+> This project is in a premature development stage, don't use it, unless you are open to extend this for your specific needs.

 Features:
 - Window creation.